DannyBoyNYC/newsela-project/readme.md

 # Newsela

 A quick project for review.
+A "minuature" version of the work I've done at Barclays.

+* React Hooks
+* Custom Hooks
 * GraphQl endpoints
+* Context API

+To do:
+* Use Apollo for GraphQl
-* React Hooks
+*